michaelck/vagrant-wpscan/README.md

 # vagrant-wpscan
-Vagrant config for an Ubuntu box with WPScan
+Vagrant config for an Ubuntu box with [WPScan.org](http://wpscan.org/).

 # Instructions
 Open your terminal and run the following commands: